| | The October 31st holiday that we today

 celebrate Halloween.“ Thunder crashes, and you creep away, embarassed

+for even asking.
 “What are you doing ON Halloween?”
 Ask the same parent this

 slightly altered question, and their whole manner and response